CTS 2322 (Unix/Linux Administration II) Project #4

 %_signature gpg

-4. Next cd into the ~/rpmbuild/SPECS directory and create a spec file here, named hello-1.0.spec.
+4. Next, cd into the ~/rpmbuild/SPECS directory and create a spec file here, named “myhello-1.0.spec”.
 This is the hard part!
 You could create a template spec file with the command rpmdev-newspec.
-An interesting feature of vim is that when you create a file of name-version.spec it will create a template you can easily edit.
+An interesting feature of vim is that when you create a file with a name of the form “name-version.spec”, it will create a template you can easily edit.
 Try this now and look through the result.

 5. While a cruel instructor would make you read the tutorial and create your own spec file, you can just use this one: